The Inspectorate SZW

 - benefit fraud.

-As is the case with each risk analysis, this is a set of priorities matching the present circumstances.
 If changing circumstances give cause to this, the set priorities will be adapted.